Russia's damaged Black Sea flagship sinks in latest setback

 Russia invaded on Feb.
 24 and has lost potentially thousands of fighters.
 The conflict has killed untold numbers of Ukrainian civilians and forced millions more to flee.

-Also Thursday, Russian authorities accused Ukraine of sending two low-flying military helicopters across the border and firing on residential buildings in the village of Klimovo in Russia's Bryansk region, some 11 kilometers (7 miles) from the frontier.
+Also Thursday, Russian authorities accused Ukraine of sending two low-flying military helicopters some 11 kilometers (7 miles) across the border and firing on residential buildings in the village of Klimovo, in Russia's Bryansk region.
 Russia’s Investigative Committee said seven people, including a toddler, were wounded.

 Russia’s state security service had earlier said Ukrainian forces fired mortar rounds at a border post in Bryansk as refugees were crossing, forcing them to flee.